raganwald/raganwald.github.com/_posts/2014-03-10-writing-oop-using-oop.md

       return this._population;
     }

 Quite clearly, while this code supports OOP, it is itself written in a non-OOP manner, it is written with the expectation that other entities get to directly manipulate `Cell.prototype`.
 What would this code look like if we took the basic proposition of OOP and applied it to writing classes and not just using classes?

-### using oop to write oop

 Quite obviously, classes would be objects that you manipulate with methods.
 Something like: